MahjongRepository/tenhou-python-bot/README.md

 ![Mahjong bot](https://github.com/MahjongRepository/tenhou-python-bot/workflows/Mahjong%20bot/badge.svg)

-Bot was tested with Python 3.5.
-With Python 2 it is not working.
+Bot was tested with Python 3.6+, we are not supporting Python 2.

 # What do we have here?